 Stop Promoting MLM Businesses

-In addition to the absence of specific rules against MLM, very few people publicly discuss the pitfalls of MLM in the Philippines.
+In addition to the absence of specific rules against MLM, very few people publicly discuss MLM pitfalls in the Philippines.
 Perhaps it’s because of the concern with litigation.
 It’s also discouraging that there’s a large number of showbiz and political personalities who promote MLM businesses.
 It’s a sad fact that many Filipinos readily support whatever product their idols endorse.

 MLM Scam Victims Are Telling Their Tales

 But more survivors are coming out with stories about their negative experiences with MLM.
 The local Facebook group MLM Pyramidposting aims to send formal complaints to the Securities and Exchange Commission if they get sufficient legitimate testimonials.
 It may take a long, arduous journey to amplify the voices of MLM survivors, but awareness has to begin somewhere.
-There are resources that can help educate people about MLM, such as the documentary Betting on Zero.
+Some resources can help educate people about MLM, such as the documentary Betting on Zero.
 It delves into Herbalife Nutrition, a global MLM corporation.
 In 2016, US Federal Trade Commission charged it with four counts of false, unfair, and deceptive business practices.
-And also, share this video of Last Week Tonight with John Oliver, which demonstrates how MLM really works.
+And also, share this video of Last Week Tonight with John Oliver, demonstrating how MLM works.